GSA/fpki-guides/PIV-I Certification Playbook.md

 ###**Key Questions**

-o	Are any changes to the proposed MOA needed that should be communicated to the FPKIPA?
+1. Are any changes to the proposed MOA needed that should be communicated to the FPKIPA?
-o	Who is the appropriate person to sign the MOA on behalf of the PIV-I Provider?
+2. Who is the appropriate person to sign the MOA on behalf of the PIV-I Provider?

 #***Play 9: Coordinate Cross-certificate Issuance***

-Once the MOA is complete, the Federal PKI Management Authority (FPKIMA) and the applicant will coordinate the steps necessary to issue the cross certificates.
+Once the MOA is complete, the Federal PKI Management Authority (FPKIMA) and the Applicant coordinate the steps necessary to issue cross-certificates.

-The entity will then be added to the  [PIV-I cross certification list](http://idmanagement.gov/approved-piv-i-entities).
+The entity will then be added to the  [PIV-I cross certification list](https://www.idmanagement.gov/IDM/s/article_content_old?tag=a0Gt0000000SfwR).

 ###**Checklist**

-- [ ] Establish contact with FPKIMA to initiate exchange of cross-certificates
+- [ ] Establish contact with the FPKIMA to initiate exchange of cross-certificates
-- [ ] Fully understand process to exchnage cross-certificates
+- [ ] Fully understand process to exchange cross-certificates
-- [ ] Confirm listing on the PIV-I Cross-certification List
+- [ ] Confirm listing on the [PIV-I Cross-certification List](https://www.idmanagement.gov/IDM/s/article_content_old?tag=a0Gt0000000SfwR%29)

 ###**Key Questions**

-o
+1. Have you reviewed all forms associated with exchanging cross-certificates to ensure you have obtained all the latest information you need to provide the FPKIMA.
+2. Is the information you will be providing correct and up-to-date?

 #***Play 10: Perform Annual Compliance Audit***
-[Compliance Audit Requirements](http://idmanagement.gov/documents/fpki-compliance-audit-requirements) mandates yearly compliance audits performed by a competent, independent third party.
+The [Compliance Audit Requirements](https://www.idmanagement.gov/IDM/s/document_detail?Id=kA0t00000008OcsCAE) document mandates yearly compliance audits performed by a competent, independent third party.
 The PIV-I Provider has ongoing audit and analysis responsibilities to ensure that the PKI continues to operate at the appropriate level of trustworthiness.

 The PIV-I Provider shall submit a compliance audit letter each year covering PIV-I operated components for as long as they continue.
 If it is determined that a PIV-I Provider is out of compliance, the PIV-I Provider shall submit a remediation plan to the CPWG for consideration.
-Failure to submit an annual compliance audit letter, or findings that indicate the PIV-I Provider is out of alignment with the FBCA CP will result in removal from the  [PIV-I  cross certification list](http://www.idmanagement.gov/drilldown.cfm?action=pivi_cross_cert) and/or revocation of the cross certificates.
+Failure to submit an annual compliance audit letter, or findings that indicate the PIV-I Provider is out of alignment with the FBCA CP will result in removal from the  [PIV-I  cross certification list](https://www.idmanagement.gov/IDM/s/article_content_old?tag=a0Gt0000000SfwR%29) and/or revocation of the cross certificates.

 ###**Checklist**